vivid-planet/comet/.changeset/fluffy-jars-search.md

 ---
-"@comet/admin-theme": patch
+"@comet/admin-theme": minor
 ---

-Enable vertical resizing for `TextAreaField`
+Enable vertical resizing for `TextAreaField` and other multiline inputs